docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

 DKIM requires a public/private key pair to enable **signing (_via private key_)** your outgoing mail, while the receiving end must query DNS to **verify (_via public key_)** that the signature is trustworthy.

+??? info "Verification expiry"

+    Unlike your TLS certificate, your DKIM keypair does not have a fixed expiry associated to it.

+    Instead an expiry may be included in your DKIM signature for each mail sent, where a receiver will refuse to validate the signature for an email after that expiry date.
+This is an added precaution to mitigate malicious activity like "DKIM replay attacks", where a trustworthy DKIM signature from an existing mail from a third-party is recycled enable a spammer to bypass security precautions.

+    Unlike a TLS handshake where you are authenticating trust with future communications; with DKIM once the mail has been received and trust of the signature has been verified, the value of verifying the signature again at a later date is less meaningful since the signature was to ensure no tampering had occurred during delivery through the network.

+??? tip "DKIM key rotation"

+    You can rotate your DKIM keypair by switching to a new DKIM selector (_and DNS updates_), while the previous key and selector remains valid for verification until the last mail signed with that key reaches it's expiry.

+    DMS does not provide any automation or support for key rotation, [nor is it likely to provide a notable security benefit][gh-discussion::dkim-key-rotation-expiry] to the typical small scale DMS deployment.

 ### Generating Keys

 You'll need to repeat this process if you add any new domains.